 Sept.
 13-15, 2010

-At NBIA’s 20th Fall Training Institute in Philadelphia, more than 115 attendees from around the world received in-depth training on sponsorship, facilities management, peak program performance and more.
+At INBIA’s 20th Fall Training Institute in Philadelphia, more than 115 attendees from around the world received in-depth training on sponsorship, facilities management, peak program performance and more.
 After the workshops, attendees networked with peers, as they explored the city’s historic areas or strolled along the Delaware River.

 May 16-19, 2010

 More than 530 incubation and economic development professionals from around the world came together in Orlando for the 2010 International Conference on Business Incubation.
-This year marked NBIA’s 25th anniversary, and the conference provided a special opportunity to recognize the accomplishments of the last quarter century.
+This year marked INBIA’s 25th anniversary, and the conference provided a special opportunity to recognize the accomplishments of the last quarter century.